Depramingo/git-training/README.md

 THAT'S what she meant, when u create/change something ON GITHUB, there's no "git add" or "add", u just click "commit new file" or "commit changes"

 Bro you're dum xD

+## Trying branches

+"Yer a variant, harry"

+-   Hagrid The Time Wizard